androidovshchik/DoSmthGreat/README.md

 ### Usage example

-Folder `Example` contains files needed for app work:
+Any folder contains files needed for app work:

 * `notification.(ogg|*)` - sound for notifications (will be *default* if not exists and extension doesn't matter)
 * `data.db` (**VERY required**) - SQLite database (it will be copied after accessing read permission and on upgrade tasks).